Educational Foundations and Research

 EFR 506.
 Multicultural Education.
 3 Credits.

 A review of the conceptual, historical and theoretical aspects of multicultural education.
 A major goal will be to provide educators with processes for incorporating multicultural education into educational environments; to meet the needs of culturally diverse students and to increase the cultural awareness and sensitivity of all students.
 North Dakota/Native American issues are primary elements of this course.
-Prerequisites: EFR 500 or consent of instructor.
+On demand.

 EFR 507.
 Gender, Education and the Environment.
 3 Credits.

 A critical feminist analysis of the history, philosophy, and curricular theories used within ecological, environmental, and sustainability education.
 The roles of educators, students, society, biology, and policy are considered.
 S, even years.

 EFR 509.
 Introduction to Applied Educational Research.
 3 Credits.

 An introduction to applied research methodologies used to study education.
 The course covers quantitative as well as qualitative types of research.
 The paradigms of both types of research will be contrasted and the application of the methodologies in actual research investigated.
 F,S,SS.

 EFR 510.
 Participatory Qualitative Research Methods.
 3 Credits.

 EFR 511.
 Program and Policy Evaluation.
 3 Credits.

 An interdisciplinary course which studies the theoretical models of program and policy evaluation as well as professional standards.
 Emphasis is on the analysis of models for implementation and application in various social and public policy fields, as well as education.
 On demand.

 EFR 512.
 Survey Design and Analysis.
 3 Credits.

-An introduction to designing surveys for social science research and tests in educational settings.
-Students gain theory and skills in construction, data collection, and evaluation of surveys and educational tests.
+An introduction to designing surveys for social science research with an emphasis on educational settings.
+Students gain theory and skills in survey construction, data collection, and data analysis.
 S, even years.

 EFR 513.
 Large Dataset Management and Analysis.
 3 Credits.

 A study of educational and social science statistics involving gathering, managing, manipulation and analysis of large data sets, both local and national, using R. On demand.

 EFR 514.
 Advanced Textual Analysis.
 3 Credits.